marciamoss/liri-node-app/README.md

 * Once you have the github repo cloned to your computer in git bash run command 'npm i' without the quotes.
   That will install all the packages required to run the app.

-* Next, create a file named .env, add the following to it, replacing the values with your API keys (no quotes) once you     have them:
+* Next, create a file named **.env**, add the following to it, replacing the values with your API keys (no quotes) once     you have them:
 # Spotify API keys

 SPOTIFY_ID=your-spotify-id